 Our two major student events for Term 3 were the ‘Year 12 Morning’ in July and the ‘Junior Speech Competition’ in August.
 Reports for these events are included in this newsletter.
 Many thanks to the teachers and students for supporting these events.
-On Sunday 11 September I had the pleasure of attending the 47th Annual Japanese Language Speech Contest Victorian State Final.
-I was most impressed at the high standard of Japanese and creativity in the speeches the contestants recited.
-Congratulations to Hiroshi Honda, the President of the JLSCV Inc. and JLTAV committee member, for his fine organization of this contest.
+On Sunday 10 September the Japanese Language Speech Contest Victoria (JLSCV) was held at the University of Melbourne.
+Congratulations to Hiroshi Honda, the President of the JLSCV Inc. and JLTAV life member, for his fine organisation of this contest.

 We also congratulate all the students who submitted an entry for the calligraphy competition.
 Results for this competition will be announced in term 4.

-For the second year in a row we were pleased to offer a language immersion weekend to support non-native teachers from 26 to 28 August.
+Our language immersion weekend to support non-native teachers of Japanese was held from 13 to 15 October.
 The event was again held in the beautiful surroundings of the Bellinzona Grange Hotel in Hepburn Springs.
 A report on this event is included in this newsletter.
-Many thanks to Kathleen Duquemin for organising the weekend and to our mentors: Masako Kennedy, Junko Nichols and Hatsu Watanabe who generously gave their time to facilitate this weekend and share their wealth of knowledge with us.
+Many thanks to Kathleen Duquemin for organising the weekend and to our mentors: Yuichi Deguchi, Takanori Hayakawa and Junko Nichols who generously gave their time to facilitate this weekend and share their wealth of knowledge with us.

-Two events for teachers will be held in term 4.
-A primary and secondary professional learning day will be held on Saturday 15 October at Gippsland Grammar School in Sale.
-Our ICT professional learning will take the form of two forty-five minute online workshops spread over two weeks in term 4.
-Sincere thanks to Shingo Gibson-Suzuki for presenting these sessions and for sharing his great knowledge of ICT with us.
+In term 4 our professional learning will focus on ICT and will take the form of two forty-five minute online workshops spread over two weeks in November.
+Sincere thanks to Shingo Gibson-Suzuki, Japanese Teacher and eLearning Leading Teacher at Taylors Lakes Secondary College, and Vanessa Crouch, Education Officer: eLearning for Toowoomba Catholic Schools Office, for presenting these sessions and for sharing their great knowledge of ICT with us.
 Details of how to register for these professional learning opportunities are included in this newsletter.

-Preparations for our 2017 conference are well underway and we aim to release a draft program for the event towards the end of the year.
-We are excited to again hold the conference at the Melbourne Convention and Exhibition Centre.
+Preparations for our 2018 conference are well underway and we aim to release a draft program for the event towards the end of the year.
+The dates for your diary are Friday 20 April and Saturday 21 April.